MatthieuDasnoy/python-developer-roadmap/README.md

 # Pyhton Developer RoadMap
-A roadmap to becoming a Pyhton developer.
+A roadmap to becoming a Python developer.

 Step 1: Build a foundation by reading books